What does Beth Emet The Free Synagogue mean?

 What does membership cost?

-First year membership is $1,200, which offers new members a more affordable opportunity in which to get to know the congregation.
+First year membership is $100 per month ($1,200/year), which offers new members a more affordable opportunity in which to get to know the congregation.
 Beth Emet is committed to Jewish continuity and providing a home for every person who wants to become a member.
-For this reason, we urge you to contact Executive Director Bekki Harris Kaplan to discuss membership.
+Should you have any questions about the membership commitment or to discuss payment arrangements, please contact Director of Congregational Engagement Bekki Harris Kaplan.

 What are the options for paying membership commitments?

-Do I receive High Holiday tickets with membership?
+Do I have access to the High Holy Days with membership?